Tenggerese people

-The Tenggerese people are a sub-ethnic group of Javanese in eastern Java who claim to be the descendants of the Majapahit princes.
-Their population of roughly 100,000 is centered in 30 villages in the isolated Tengger mountains (Mount Bromo) in the Bromo Tengger Semeru National Park in eastern Java.
+The Tenggerese people are a sub-ethnic group of Javanese in eastern Java who are centered in the isolated Tengger mountains (Mount Bromo) in the Bromo Tengger Semeru National Park in eastern Java.
+The majority of the Tenggerese population profess Java Hinduism as their religion.
+They are the only Javanese ethnic group who have remained Hindu since the Majapahit era after the Osing people, who have been Islamized.

-Scattered communities of Tenggerese also exist in the Pasuruan, Probolinggo, Malang, and Lumajang Regencies of eastern Java.
-They are traditionally believed to be the descendants of legendary Roro Anteng and Joko Seger.
+Scattered communities of Tenggerese also exist in the Pasuruan, Probolinggo, Malang, and Lumajang regencies of eastern Java.
+They are traditionally believed to be the descendants of the legendary Roro Anteng and Joko Seger.
 The Tenggerese are considered an ethnic sub-group of the Javanese people.
+Tengger people do not have a caste system.
+Their traditions are rooted in customs originating from the Majapahit Empire.

 History

 Before the 15th century, the Tenggerese people was closely linked with the Majapahit and other kingdoms.
 According to legend, Jaka Seger and Roro Anteng are the ancestors of the Tenggerese.

 Language

 The Tenggerese speak an archaic Javanese (Majapahit) dialect called Tengger Javanese.
 Elements of modern Javanese influences can be heard in their speech.
 They have their own written Kawi script based on the old Javanese Brahmi type.